dariushoule/SF-Movie-Maps/readme.md

 **Frontend Tests**

 Much like the backed the frontend tests are fairly "happy-path".
-Beyond the obvious usability of the application they could use:
+Beyond the obvious usability of the application they could use testing around:

-- Testing of promise failure conditions (network and map failures)
+- Testing of promise failure conditions (slow/dead network and map failures)
-- Testing of the
-- Network and filesystem failures
+- Viewport resize functionality
-- Malformed queries to the API
+- Malformed filter values

 **Frontend improvements on small devices**